Search Filters

 Intra-Articular Injections Of Hyaluronic Acid Are Superior To Platelet-Rich Plasma For The Treatment Of Knee Osteoarthritis

-Patrícia Brito, MD, PORTUGAL Cristina Valente, PhD, PORTUGAL Cátia Cardoso, Bsc, PORTUGAL Luís Duarte Silva, MD, PORTUGAL Nuno Pais, MD, MSc, PhD student, PORTUGAL Rogério B. Pereira, BHKin, BSc, PORTUGAL Ricardo Bastos, MD, PhD, Prof., PORTUGAL Renato Andrade, BSc, PORTUGAL João Espregueira-Mendes, MD, PhD, PORTUGAL
+Patrícia Brito, MD, PORTUGAL Cristina Valente, PhD, PORTUGAL Cátia Cardoso, Bsc, PORTUGAL Luís Duarte Silva, MD, PORTUGAL Nuno Pais, MD, MSc, PhD student, PORTUGAL Rogério B. Pereira, BHKin, BSc, PORTUGAL Ricardo Bastos, MD, PhD, Prof., PORTUGAL Renato Andrade, PhD student, PORTUGAL João Espregueira-Mendes, MD, PhD, Full Prof., PORTUGAL

 Clínica do Dragão, Espregueira-Mendes Sports Centre - FIFA Medical Centre of Excellence, Porto, PORTUGAL